remal-gradle-plugins/jacoco-to-cobertura/README.md

 > [!IMPORTANT]
 > [JaCoCo Coverage Reports](https://docs.gitlab.com/ee/ci/testing/test_coverage_visualization/jacoco.html) feature is generally available in GitLab 17.6.
 >
-> If you use this plugin for [Cobertura Coverage Reports](https://docs.gitlab.com/ee/ci/testing/test_coverage_visualization/cobertura.html), consider switching to JaCoCo Coverage Reports and removing this plugin from your build.
+> If you use this plugin for GitLab's [Cobertura Coverage Reports](https://docs.gitlab.com/ee/ci/testing/test_coverage_visualization/cobertura.html), consider switching to JaCoCo Coverage Reports and removing this plugin from your build.

 &nbsp;